sakachin2/XE/README.md

     This editor is fit for programmers working on both main-frame and PC.
     Its operation is based on mainframe SPF editor, and like as other editor on PC, convenient short-cut key operation is hybrid.
+    How-To-Use is in docs/URL.txt, Copy-Paste the URL to your browser.

         .Available to Windows(32bit version is up to 129K) and Linux.
         .Supports Fixed-Length and Variable-Length record file.